odrumond/FluentExtensions/README.md

 # FluentExtensions
-Simple extensions methods to make code more when using primitive types.
+Simple extensions methods to make code more readable when using primitive types.